 Student immunization records must be on file and compliant with the State of Indiana immunization requirements prior to the first day of school.
-Students with incomplete immunization records are subject to exclusion 20 days from the start of school pursuant to Indiana Code 20-34-4-5.
+Students with incomplete immunization records are subject to exclusion from school 20 days from the start of school pursuant to Indiana Code 20-34-4-5.
 Any student filing Medical Exemption or Religious Exemption must have signed documentation filed each school year and prior to the first day of school.
-Exemption paperwork may be picked up at the school or printed off of the school website under student services.
+Exemption paperwork may be picked up at the school or found on the school website under Student Services.